stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

       soap_closesock(soap);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The `soap_closesock()` call only closes the connection when it shoud not be
+kept alive.
+This function is also called automatically after the handler
+returns.
+The function returns the `soap:error` value in order to pass an error
+code along the chain of calls.
+There is no harm in calling this function more
+than once.

 A `generic_POST_handler` should be similar to the above.
 The HTTP content type
 of the request is stored in the `http_content` string variable of the context.